apache/nuttx-apps/examples/README.txt

       FAR struct fb_vtable_s *up_nxdrvinit(unsigned int devno);
       #endif

+    How was that run-length encoded image produced?

+    a.
+I used GIMP output the image as a .c file.
+    b.
+I added som C logic to palette-ize the RGB image in the GIMP .c file
+    c.
+Then I add some simple run-length encoding to palette-ized image.

     NOTE: As of this writing, not all of the scaling options and combinations have been tested.